Comparing man above with known photo of MacFie

 1920 Mar 1.
 MacFie resigns in Lithuania.

-1920 Jul 27 Joined ADRIC, one of the early recruits.
-According to ADRIC records (HO 184/52) he had the Croiz de Guerre avec palme, the Russian Order of St Anne 2nd & 3rd Class, and the Polish Order of St Stanislaus 2nd & 3rd Class.
+1920 Jul 27 Joined ADRIC, one of the early recruits with service no 13.
+Oddly there is nothing about his posting nor his ranks.
+According to ADRIC records (HO 184/52) he had the Croix de Guerre avec palme, the Russian Order of St Anne 2nd & 3rd Class, and the Polish Order of St Stanislaus 2nd & 3rd Class.

 1921 Feb 19.
 Resigns from ADRIC and is "struck off" strength of the division.